 This Sweet Potato Casserole is a classic holiday dish that’s AIP, paleo and refined sugar free.
-It’s made with crushed pineapple, cinnamon and coconut oil and topped with optional homemade paleo marshmallows.
+It’s made with crushed pineapple, cinnamon and coconut oil and topped with optional homemade gluten free marshmallows.

 While Sweet Potato Casserole is a common dish at Thanksgiving, growing up in Trinidad where we don’t celebrate Thanksgiving, it was one of the star dishes at Christmas.
 In my family, we call this dish Sweet Potato Pie!
 This recipe is an AIP version of my family’s recipe that’s made using pineapple juice, cinnamon and coconut oil.
 Want to take things up a notch?
 Add some of my homemade AIP marshmallows after baking, and quickly broil the dish for a decadent topping.